Pleb5/satshoot/EVENT_STRUCTURE.md

-# Freealance-related events used in SatShoot
+# Freelance-related events used in SatShoot

 ## Freelance Events: Orders on a Service (Many-to-One) and Bids on a Job (Many-to-One)